entando/entando-docs/vuepress/docs/v6.3.2/tutorials/customize-the-platform/pda-tutorial.md

 4. Select `Install` to install the bundle.
 An installation can take several minutes while the application downloads the Linux images for the microservices and installs the related assets.

-5. Setup permissions to configure the service by following the [Initial Deploy instructions](https://github.com/entando/entando-process-driven-plugin#initial-deploy).
-Note that Step 1 in this sequence applies to Entando 6.3.0 only.
+5. Setup permissions to configure the service:
+   - Login to Keycloak as an admin and add the PDA roles to your user account.
+      - Go to `Users → admin → Role Mappings` and add the roles for the entando-pda-plugin-server.
+   - Login to the App Builder and configure the PDA Connection.
+      - The Page Templates hardcode the name of the datasource.
+You can choose to change the name there or simply use 'pam-demo' as the connection name.
+      - Set the engine to 'pam,' which will work for jBPM or PAM.
+      - Provide your connection URL to the KIE Server rest services, e.g http://my.server.net:8080/kie-server/services/rest/server.
+      - Username/password should be for a jBPM or PAM service account user, e.g. krisv.
+      - The Timeout is in milliseconds, e.g. 60000.
+   - (If you didn't use 'pam-demo' as your datasource name) Go to `Pages → Management` and configure the data sources for the widgets on the following pages: click `Design` on the page, then `Settings` on any widgets with `Settings` to review and update the config settings.
+      - PDA Dashboard
+      - PDA Process Definition
+      - PDA Smart Inbox
+      - PDA Task Details

-6. Access the PDA plugn via one of the following options:
+6. Access the PDA plugin via one of the following options:

 **Option 1** If you'd like to make the PDA plugin your default home page, go to `App Builder → Pages → Settings`.
 In the dropdown for Home Page, select `Home / xxxx` and click `Save`.